 SAC also manages a suite of venues including the Peacock Theatre, Long Gallery, the Founders Room, Sidespace Gallery, Kelly’s Garden, Courtyard, Top Gallery and the Lightbox.
 Our venues showcase SAC’s curated and programmed events as well as our Access Programs for community and independent performances, art exhibitions and other arts themed events and projects.

 Operating parallel to the management of the buildings and venues, SAC works with local, interstate and international artists, working across all art forms, to conceive and develop new works, and to present those works to local and visiting audiences.
-We are bringing local and global together.
+We work to connect the local and the global.

 The staff at SAC are a team of dedicated, passionate and committed arts administrators, whose collective skills, qualifications and experience are invested into supporting artists to realise their creative endeavours and to generate a livelihood from their art practice.

-SAC’s arts and public programs are supported by Arts Tasmania, City of Hobart, the Australia Council for the Arts, and philanthropic trusts, donors and sponsors.
+SAC’s arts and public programs are supported by Arts Tasmania, City of Hobart, Australia Council for the Arts, and philanthropic trusts, donors and sponsors.
 An estimated 280,000+ visitors and locals pass through SAC’s doors every year, visiting galleries, exhibitions, performances and community events.

 Approximately 200 people are now directly employed by the 60 arts organisations based at SAC.
 These organisations, resident artists, retail galleries and their activities collectively contribute an estimated $50M annually to the Tasmanian economy.
 An estimated 6000+ artists are represented across a year through the combined activities of all SAC’s resident organisations, venues, events, exhibitions, projects, residencies and memberships.